 Both of the processes are used in the textile supply chain.
 The very first process of this supply chain is the spinning process.
 The yarns produced by spinning are used to produce a fabric that is further used to make clothing.
 So, don’t get confused with these two processes.
-Find out more to the reply to this question What Are the Differences between Spinning and Weaving?
+Find out more in the reply to this question What Are the Differences between Spinning and Weaving?

 What is Weaving?

 Weaving is nothing but the interlacement of two sets of threads that are known as warp and weft threads.
-Warp threads run in a vertical direction along with the length of the fabric whereas across the width of the fabric, the weft threads are run.
+Warp threads run in a vertical direction along with the length of the fabric whereas across the width of the fabric, the weft threads run.

 In the conventional system, handloom is used to yield fabric.
 But now computer-aided systems play an important role in weaving and design.
 Now APSO, AVL and Scotweave software are used in the automated machines.

 Just by imputing some basic draft information, this software is able to produce weave structures, face fabric simulations and even different color combinations are also possible.
 More accurate design drafting, speedier changes in design and fewer errors are now easily achievable due to the advancement in weaving machines.

 Spinning is a process where fibers are bound by twisting together to impart strength or molten polymer is extruded by spinneret to provide yarns.